 You are going to be very cranky, especially if you’re a heavy smoker.
 Heavy smokers actually get so used to smoking so much cannabis that they can actually psychologically feel like they’re having withdrawal symptoms, like a decreased appetite and the inability to get comfortable.

 Most people that do a tolerance break begin having trouble falling or staying asleep during the time they’re spending on the break.
 Loss of appetite is also a very common problem during a tolerance break since a lot of people smoke cannabis to stimulate their appetites.
+Use this time to focus on eating healthier things when you do eventually get an appetite!

 On the positive side, your wallet will thank you.